 Coronavirus and your money

-The UK government has told us to stay at home as much as possible.
-You’re allowed to leave your home only to buy essentials, to care for someone vulnerable, to exercise once daily or if your job really cannot be done from home.
+During a National Lockdown as we saw in March and now again as we head towards Christmas, the UK government told us to stay at home as much as possible.
+We are allowed to leave our homes only to buy essentials, to care for someone vulnerable, to exercise or if your job really cannot be done from home.
+As the pandemic progresses and we move out of National Lockdown, we will move onto an alert system with varying local restrictions - different depending on what part of the UK you live in.
 The government will inform the country of any updates to these guidelines if and when they become available on gov.uk/coronavirus.

 These times are insecure, and will possibly leave you feeling very worried and/or vulnerable.
 Fortunately there are various things you can do to combat the impact of the coronavirus on your financial health.
 Below we outline the actions you should take, your rights and various ways to save money.